 The grand landscape has always been my preferred subject.
 Mountains, sea, plains, and deserts all bring me joy and allows me to express myself through image making.
 Photographing landscape in low light allows for wonderful visual opportunities.

 Creating unique landscape images is a challenge.
 Digital manipulation and significant post -processing afford me the opportunity to meet that challenge; I’m able inject some of my emotions present at the moment of capture.
 The result is an altered reality using techniques I like to call “pixel painting”.

-The six images I’ve chosen, taken in the Atacama Desert (Chile), White Pocket (Arizona), Provincetown Dunes (Massachusetts), Santa Fe, New Mexico, and the Tibetan and Bolivian Plateaus, are representative of my interpretation of the world’s natural beauty.
+The six images chosen by the curator, taken in the Atacama Desert (Chile), White Pocket (Arizona), Provincetown Dunes (Massachusetts), Santa Fe, New Mexico, and the Tibetan and Bolivian Plateaus, are representative of my interpretation of the world’s natural beauty.